 These are items we can always accept:

-- Gift cards to Walmart and grocery stores so newly housed families can purchase needed items
+- Visa gift cards, gift cards to Target, Walmart and grocery stores (Aldi, Giant, Harris Teeter) so newly housed families can purchase needed items

 - Twin sized bed linens

 - Full sized toiletries (shampoo, conditioner, body lotion, toothpaste)

 Carpenter’s Shelter accepts donations on the following dates and times:

 - Saturday 11:00am-5:00pm

 Donation drop offs can also be made by appointment by contacting Demi Henry, Volunteer Coordinator, by email or phone at 703-548-7500 ext.
 228.

 Join the Carpenter’s Shelter fundraising team and start a fundraiser of your own!
 Carpenter’s Shelter relies on our supporters to help spread the word about our mission and help fund our programs and services.
 Starting your own fundraiser can be simple and fun.
 Examples of fundraisers include: